Uokoroafor/saas-app/enhancements/README.md

 ### 5. **Code Refactoring**
 - [ ] Identify and reduce duplication across the codebase
 - [ ] Break down large views or methods into smaller components
-- [ ] Optimize database queries with Django ORM tools
+- [ ] Optimise database queries with Django ORM tools
 - [ ] Extract business logic into service classes or utilities

 ### 6. **Dependency Management**